 A common cause of reckless endangerment arrests, especially around holidays, is shooting handguns into the air or generally emptying a firearm without actually hitting anyone.
 Pennsylvania prosecutors have also successfully prosecuted people who have had sexually transmitted diseases, like HIV, and not disclosed it to their sex partners with reckless endangerment.
 Reckless endangerment charges are only limited by a prosecutor’s imagination.
 If the prosecutor can discern how your behavior could have hurt someone, he or she can charge you with reckless endangerment.

 Reckless endangerment is a misdemeanor of the second degree, punishable by up to two years, and a fine up to $5,000.
 You’ll also be stuck with a reckless endangerment conviction on your record, which may show up in background search and give the impression that you are a careless person who makes poor decisions with dangerous consequences to potential employers, landlords, school officials and creditors.

 You don’t have to face those penalties.
 Prosecutors must prove every element their case beyond a reasonable doubt, meaning that, other than far-fetched or improbable scenarios, their version of the facts is absolutely true.
 In reckless endangerment cases, that means prosecutors must prove there was an actual possibility of danger due to your actions, which can be difficult.
 Your West Chester violent offenses attorney can look at every detail and discover the flaws in the prosecution’s case.

-You can fight reckless endangerment charges, and Michael J. Skinner, a West Chester reckless endangerment lawyer, can help.
+You can fight reckless endangerment charges, and Michael J. Skinner, a West Chester violent crime lawyer, can help.
 He’ll search for the holes in the prosecution’s case and seek to get your charges reduced or dismissed.
 Call him today at (610) 436-1410 or send an online message to set up a free consultation to go over the details of your case.